erdemaltuntac/Micro-SDP-dev/README.md

 ### 1. Prepare data

 Download the BSCCM-tiny dataset and place it at `dev/BSCCM-tiny/` (or update the path in `run_training.py`).
-For the use of datasource, we encourage users to refer to https://waller-lab.github.io/BSCCM/
+For the structure and use of datasource, we encourage users to refer to https://waller-lab.github.io/BSCCM/

 ### 2. Train